dclee131/PowerFlowCVXRS/README.md

 # Optimal Power Flow with Convex Restriction

-This code provides a Julia+JuMP based implementation for Convex Restriction of AC Power Flow Equations.
+This code provides a Julia+JuMP based implementation for Convex Restriction of AC Optimal Power Flow problem.

 [1] Convex Restriction of Power Flow Feasibility Sets: Convex Restriction for OPF problem provides a sufficient convex condition for solving AC optimal power flow while satisfying operational constraints.

-[2] Feasible Path Identification: The method has been exteded to solve AC Optimal Power Flow problems with Sequential Convex Restriction [2].
-The algorithm solves a sequence of convex optimization problems, in particular QCQP, to compute the optimal operating point.
+[2] Feasible Path Identification in OPF with Sequential Convex Restriction: Using the Convex Restriction conditions, the AC OPF problem can be solved by a sequence of convex optimization problems.
+The output of the algorithm provides a guaranteed feasible path that satisfy the operational constraints.

 [3] Robust Optimal Power Flow with Convex Restriction: